 Growing with Students

-When students move up a grade level their technology needs change with new curriculum and assignments.
+When students move up a grade level, their technology needs updating with new curriculum and assignments.
 A device that is designed for 3rd grade may not be efficient for 6th grade.
-Now schools can plan for student evolution and provide devices that best match the student/computer lifecycle without blowing their budget.
+Now schools can plan for student evolution and provide devices that best match the student/computer lifecycle without blowing their budgets.
 DaaS also gives schools the ability to upgrade technology more frequently, ensuring teachers and students can utilize the latest in education applications and curriculum.

 Disposing of Devices

 In a traditional purchase model, schools have to deal with IT asset disposition.
-The process of decommissioning and disposing of computers at the end of their lifecyle can be a resource drain on school IT departments costing time and money.
-DaaS removes that burden and expense by the subscription provider taking the computers back at the end of the agreement period.
+The process of decommissioning and disposing of computers at the end of their lifecyle can be a resource drain on school IT departments, costing time and money.
+DaaS removes that burden and expense as the subscription provider takes back the computers at the end of the agreement period.